Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: C. Real time evolution for 1D Ising model with FQS(1q, 3p)

-In this paper, we proposed a new algorithm for time evolution simulation with full optimization of a single-qubit gate with respect to its rotational angle and axis.
+In this paper, we proposed a new method called FQS for time evolution simulation with full optimization of a single-qubit gate with respect to its rotational angle and axis.
 The time evolution is reproduced by sequential optimization of Euclidean norm between target and trial states, instead of the conventional gradient based approach.
-Because the proposed method can incorporate correlation among parameters into optimization, it can achieve more accurate simulation.
-We extended the framework to the excitation-conserving gates that have been widely employed in quantum chemical applications.
-To verify the performance of the proposed method, we applied it to quantum imaginary time evolution for 1D Heisenberg model and \ce{H2} molecule and confirmed that it effectively reached to quantum states that were closer to the true ground states.
-Although in the present work the gate updating order is fixed from left to right (from the one closest to the input qubits to that closest to the output qubits) of the quantum circuit assuming generality of ansatz and Hamiltonian, the order may not be optimal and there remain rooms for improvement.
-One way to determine the order is based on the support of the time propagator.
-Besides, although we formulated the circuit update recipe without ancilla and additional CNOT gates, it is possible to systematically increase the simulation accuracy with the Hadamard test at cost of hardware-efficiency similarly as in~\cite{benedetti2021}.
-Furthermore, we stress that the application of the proposed method is not only for time evolution simulation, but also widely potential to general optimization problems whose objective functions are Euclidean norm between a target state and a trial state of a PQC.
+Because FQS can incorporate correlation among parameters into optimization, it can achieve more accurate simulation.
+We extended FQS to the excitation-conserving gates that have been widely employed in quantum chemical applications.
+To verify the performance of the proposed method, we applied it to quantum imaginary time evolution for 1D Heisenberg model and \ce{H2} molecule and confirmed that it effectively led to quantum states that were closer to the true ground states.
+We also applied FQS to real time evolution of 1D Ising model.
+Unlike imaginary time evolution, the most hardware-efficient setting with FQS did not reproduce the dynamics with satisfactory accuracy in real time evolution, although the advantage of FQS over other methods was significant.
+However, its dynamics accuracy was drastically improved when the hardware efficient condition was relaxed with the use of $\mathcal{O}(m)$ controlled gates, where $m$ is the number of qubits.